 Some of the main bases include Peso da Régua, the pretty town of Lamego, and the small but charming Pinhão.
 Casal de Loivos and Provosende are both small hilltop villages with excellent views and are a short 15-20 minutes’ drive from Pinhão.

 Another great base is the city of Porto, which can be enjoyed on a combined tour.
-Porto is home to some of the most stylish hotels, 5 star boutiques, and most charming historic properties.
+Porto is home to some of the most stylish hotels, 5-star boutiques, and most charming historic properties.
 It also boasts an excellent café and drinking cultures, as well as some of the best places to eat.

 Some of the best places to eat and drink are wineries or winery hotels in the Douro Valley.
 Food and wine is the region’s main draw, so you can expect the highest quality, the most creative menus, and the best possible service here.

 If you’re looking for Michelin star restaurants, make sure you explore the city of Porto, where there are a number of award-winning places to try.
 But for true wine fans, nothing beats dining with views overlooking the wine terraces.
-Some of our favorite places for food and drink are the Conceitus Winery Restaurant in the Vila Real district and Vale Abraão Restaurant near Lamego.
+Some of our favourite places for food and drink are the Conceitus Winery Restaurant in the Vila Real district and Vale Abraão Restaurant near Lamego.

 Wine Paths designs luxury gastronomy holidays in Porto, the Douro Valley and further afield.
 Find out more about Portugal food and wine escapes from our local expert João.